-Michael Henry is the lead author of Ontario’s old-growth forests, and works as an ecologist and educator with Ancient Forest Exploration and Research.
-He began studying the old-growth pine forests of central Ontario in the mid-1990’s, and has spent time studying, writing and speaking about old-growth forests and their conservation ever since.
+Michael Henry is the lead author of Ontario’s old-growth forests, and is an ecologist and educator with Ancient Forest Exploration and Research.
+He began studying the old-growth pine forests of central Ontario in the mid-1990’s, and has spent time studying, writing and speaking about old-growth forests and their conservation since then.
 Recently he is involved in projects to conserve eastern hemlock forests, to locate old trees on the landscape, and to study old-growth forest in the Toronto ravines.

 Trees are a dominant feature of the natural landscape.
 Unfortunately, one by one Ontario’s tree species are being assaulted by a range of fungal blights, diseases, and introduced insect pests altering the species makeup of our forests.
 Chestnut Blight, Dutch Elm Disease and Emerald Ash Borer come to mind.
 Join North Durham Nature’s James Kamstra and Mike Henry, a forest ecologist with the Ancient Forest Exploration and Research Group, for this presentation.